-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are clinically appropriate to treat your condition. - The Standard Option has no calendar year deductible.
-The calendar year deductible for the Basic Option is \$750 per person (\$1,500 per Self Plus One enrollment, or \$1,500 per Self and Family enrollment). - Be sure to read Section 4, Your Cost for Covered Services, for valuable information about how costsharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are clinically appropriate to treat your condition. - Plan physicians must provide or arrange your care. - The calendar year deductible for the Basic Option is \$750 per person (\$1,500 per Self Plus One enrollment, or \$1,500 per Self and Family enrollment). - Be sure to read Section 4, Your Cost for Covered Services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare - As an additional benefit, all Covered Persons under the plan may take advantage of the option of seeing a MedFlex provider free of charge for up to three sessions.
 The MedFlex provider may offer up to three (3) sessions at no charge to provide the Covered Person(s) with brief consultation and referral sources, if warranted.
 This additional benefit is provided as a service to Covered Persons to facilitate timely assessment and referral to a Participating Provider where delays might otherwise occur in getting timely, appropriate treatment. - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR HOSPITAL STAYS.
 Please refer to Section 3 to be sure which services require precertification. - We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
 OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.

-Benefit Description You pay Professional services Standard Option Basic Option We cover professional services recommended by a mental health or substance use disorder Plan provider and contained in a treatment plan that we approve.
+Benefit Description You pay Professional services Basic Option We cover professional services recommended by a mental health or substance use disorder Plan provider and contained in a treatment plan that we approve.
 The treatment plan may include services, drugs, and supplies described elsewhere in this brochure.
-Your cost-sharing responsibilities are no greater than for other illnesses or conditions Your cost-sharing responsibilities are no greater than for other illnesses or conditions Notes: • We cover the services only when we determine that the care is clinically appropriate to treat your condition, and only when you receive the care as part of a treatment plan developed by a mental health or substance use disorder Plan provider. • OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
+Your cost-sharing responsibilities are no greater than for other illnesses or conditions Notes: We cover the services only when we determine that the care is clinically appropriate to treat your condition, and only when you receive the care as part of a treatment plan developed by a mental health or substance use disorder Plan provider.
+OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
 OPM will generally not order us to pay or provide one clinically appropriate treatment in favor of another.
 Diagnosis and treatment of mental illness.
-Services include:Diagnostic evaluation \$25 per office visit for individual therapy \$30 per office visit for individual therapy • Treatment and counseling (including individual and group therapy visits) \$12 per office visit for group therapy \$60 per office visit for group therapy • Crisis intervention and stabilization for acute episodes
+Services include: \$30 per office visit for individual therapy Diagnostic evaluation \$60 per office visit for group therapy Treatment and counseling (including individual and group therapy visits)